Suggestions For Coping With Loss

 Understanding loss and the grieving process

 Understanding grief is important as it’s a natural response to losing someone or something significant in our lives.
 This loss can range from the death of a loved one to major life changes such as a break-up, changing jobs, or even facing a terminal illness.
-Grief is not just an emotional process; it often involves physical symptoms as well.
+Coping with grief is not just an emotional process; it often involves physical symptoms as well.

 People in the early stages of grieving might experience changes in their sleeping patterns, find it hard to get enough sleep, or feel a constant sense of tiredness.
 Recognizing these symptoms as part of the grief experience may help individuals understand that what they're going through is a normal reaction to loss.